] Office of Human Resources - Montgomery County Public Schools

 PHYSICAL DEMANDS: (Special requirements such as lifting heavy objects and frequent climbing.)
 None.

-SPECIAL REQUIREMENTS: (Frequent overtime or night work required, etc.) Availability for frequent evening and weekend work.
+SPECIAL REQUIREMENTS: (Frequent overtime or night work required, etc.) Ability to work evenings and weekends.

 OVERTIME ELIGIBLE: No